-The Indiana Geological Survey (IGS) has served the people of Indiana since 1837.
-Established in Indiana Statute in 1993 as an institution of Indiana University, and under the direction of the Office of the Vice Provost for Research, the IGS is committed to providing unbiased and reliable earth science information through directed research, service, and education.
+The Indiana Geological and Water Survey (IGWS) has served the people of Indiana since 1837.
+Established in Indiana statute in 1993 as an institution of Indiana University, and under the direction of the Office of the Vice Provost for Research, the IGWS is committed to providing unbiased and reliable earth science information through directed research, service, and education.

-Through its numerous activities, the IGS assists the public and private sectors by providing technical information for locating and evaluating mineral and energy resources throughout the State, reducing environmental risks to the land, water, and air of the state, assisting in the reclamation land that has been mined, and identifying areas susceptible to natural geologic hazards.
-Staff of the IGS provide information essential to the natural resource industries, which contribute more than $2.3 billion annually to Indiana's economy.
+Through its numerous activities, the IGWS assists the public and private sectors by providing technical information for locating and evaluating mineral and energy resources throughout the state, reducing environmental risks to the land, water, and air of the state, assisting in the reclamation land that has been mined, and identifying areas susceptible to natural geologic hazards.
+Staff of the IGWS provide information essential to the natural resource industries, which contribute more than $2.3 billion annually to Indiana's economy.

-In recent years, the IGS has relied increasingly on information technology to develop and maintain publically accessible data- bases, geographic information systems, and digital publications.
-Additionally, it maintains a robust Website, which it utilizes as the major means of outreach.
+In recent years, the IGWS has relied increasingly on information technology to develop and maintain publicly accessible databases, geographic information systems, and digital publications.
+Additionally, it maintains a robust website, which it utilizes as the major means of outreach.